 Tips for Traveling with a Baby

 We have been traveling with Whitney since she was 6 weeks old!
 I can remember so clearly packing for our first trip with her to Zion National Park and being very anxious about how everything would go, what I should pack, etc...
 Zion with her was wonderful and she slept almost the entire time!
 We also took her to Rocky Point, Mexico when she was 8 weeks old and then we left for full-time travel when she was 4 months old.
 We have loved the experience of being on the road with a baby and have learned so much!
 We tell everyone now that traveling with a baby is an awesome way to have new experiences.
 With just a little planning it's absolutely possible!
-We put together these few tips that we hope will help others who are going on a trip with a little one!
+We now travel with Whitney who is 2 years old and Mara who’s almost 6 months old.
+We updated our trips below to reflect all of the gear we still recommend for family travel with a baby!

-Whitney is currently 16 months old and this is what I have packed for her, all of these items fit into a medium size packing cube; 3 play dresses, 2 pairs of jeans, 1 pair of leggings, 3 shirts, 3 pairs of socks, 1 pair of shoes, 1 swimsuit, and 1 raincoat.
-I fill the rest of the packing cube with diapers!
+Whitney is currently 2 years old and this is what I have packed for her, all of these items fit into a fairly small size packing cube; 3 play dresses, 1 pair of jean shorts, 1 pair of leggings, 3 shirts, 3 pairs of socks, 2 pairs of shoes (Nike’s and sandals), 1 swimsuit, and 1 raincoat.

 We have learned over the last year that babies don't need much!
 Basically they just need you, a few outfits, and some diapers.
 Anything else that you end up needing you can purchase while you are away.
-You don't need to take your whole medicine cabinet with you either.
-We've been able to find medicine and other needs on the go.
 Even if you have a really short trip planned you don't need to overpack with diapers and wipes because they take up a lot of space if you have too many, just get more when you need them.
-When Whitney was little we would buy baby formula as we needed it and that worked out great.
+We also have been able to find baby formula everywhere we go and it’s always around the same cost or less than in the US.
 We always try to have 10-15 diapers with us when we get to a new location which gives us enough time to find a store that has some more.
-I have a few tiny toys that I carry with us that she loves but other than that we don't pack any toys to bring with us.

-There are a few things we take with us as we travel that have made ALL the difference for us and Whitney!
-When we were planning for our trip we spent a ton of time researching a lot of these items and looking up the pros and cons of everything.
+We get asked about baby gear more than anything else!
+When we were planning for our first few trips we spent a ton of time researching a lot of these items and looking up the pros and cons of everything.
 We are so happy with all of the choices that we made for baby travel gear.

-Carseat - We travel with a Chicco Keyfit baby carseat which fits perfectly inside the mountain buggy nano stroller.
+Carseat - We travel with the Mountain Buggy Protect car seat which fits perfectly inside the mountain buggy nano stroller.
 This has been a life saver in airports!
-She sleeps so well in her carseat so it has been like magic to be able to wheel her in the stroller in her carseat.
+Whitney slept everywhere in this and now Mara does the same.
 We also considered not bringing the carseat at all because car rental companies will rent them to you however because we are always in a rental vehicle this would have been a major expense to us.
 For those going on shorter trips you can just rent the carseat when you get there and that could work great for you!

 Mountain buggy nano stroller - This stroller has been one of our best investments.
 It is very light and folds up super small.
 It comes with a case that you can use when checking it on a plane to keep it secure.
 Our favorite thing about it is that her carseat fits perfectly inside without any kind of adaptors.
 We also really like how small and sturdy it is as we are using it in cities and sometimes on dirt trails.
+It also is small and doesn’t take up much space in a vehicle.
 We think it is a great stroller and highly recommend it!

 Travel crib- We travel with the Phil and Ted travel crib.
 We've had this from the beginning and love it so much.
 All of the flights we have been on will check the crib for free!
 It's light to carry and always fits easily in our rental cars.
 It's really easy to set up and take down and Whitney has been a great sleeper in the crib.
 She has been sleeping in it since she was 3 months old.